English - Reading at Ashurst

 Our English curriculum is ambitious, inclusive and carefully designed to ensure that all pupils develop the essential literacy skills required for success.
 Through a well-sequenced and progressive curriculum, pupils are supported and challenged to achieve a high standard of reading, writing, speaking and listening.
 The curriculum is designed to meet the needs of all learners, including disadvantaged pupils and those with SEND, enabling everyone to make strong progress from their starting points.

-Literacy is prioritised across the whole curriculum, as we recognise that secure English skills are fundamental to pupils’ achievement in all subjects.
+English is prioritised across the whole curriculum, as we recognise that secure Literacy skills are fundamental to pupils’ achievement in all subjects.
 Our aim is for pupils to become confident, fluent readers and articulate writers who can express their ideas clearly and effectively.
 This ensures pupils are able to access the full breadth of the curriculum and are well prepared for the next stages of their education.

 The curriculum develops pupils’ command of spoken and written language while nurturing a genuine love of literature through regular opportunities to read widely and for pleasure.
 Pupils build an ambitious vocabulary, develop a secure understanding of grammar, and learn how to apply language conventions accurately across a range of contexts.
 A strong foundation in English empowers pupils to succeed academically and develop confidence as learners.